The one thing you need for effective communication

 - To allow the person talking to consider what they are going to say next.

 Jamming the silence

 Silence is all too often the missing ingredient in dull presentations, lengthy conference calls and verbose meetings.
 This is usually because people find silence uncomfortable particularly when speaking under pressure or when nervous.
 The impact of less silence is that communication is wholly or partially corrupted.
-True communication is about reception of the message; not the transmission.
+True communication is about the reception of the message, not the transmission.